 You could even do some subtraction by encouraging your child to count as they remove nuggets from a shamrock to put them back in the bin at clean up time.

 It’s also great practise for them to compare two shamrocks and tell you which one has more and which one has less.

 Lots of fun and learning!
 This bin was a favourite place to play all week!

-If you wanted to do some St. Patrick’s Day reading to go along with this bin, be sure to check out St. Patrick’s Day by Gail Gibbons.
+If you wanted to do some St. Patrick’s Day reading to go along with this bin, be sure to check these out!

 The book also talks about the different St. Patrick’s day symbols (like the shamrock and leprechauns!) and even incorporates some of the legends about St. Patrick.
 It’s perfect for kids aged 3 to 10 and I even learned a few things!

-Another book that I haven’t read, but we just ordered is That’s What Leprechauns Do by Eve Bunting.
+Another fun book is That’s What Leprechauns Do by Eve Bunting.